FN-Org/Hack4Ge/README.md

 ## Output
 The program will print on the console files with SQLI or SSTI vulnerability.
-The output should be like as follows:
+The output should be as follows:
 ```
 FILE   ROW   VULNERABILITY
 /home/project/test-ssti.py approx. 34 STTI